Permafrost/Tundra/SERVICES.md

 ### tundra.json:emit

-Serializes an IData document as a [JSON] formatted string, byte array, or input stream.
+Serializes an `IData` document as a [JSON] formatted string, byte array, or input stream.

 #### Inputs:

-* `$document` is the IData document to be serialized as a [JSON] string, byte array, or input stream.
+* `$document` is the `IData` document to be serialized as a [JSON] string, byte array, or input stream.
   * `recordWithNoID` is an optional array such as an `IData[]` document list which if specified will be serialized directly as a [JSON] array.
 * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
 Defaults to [UTF-8].
-* `$mode` is an optional choice of {stream, bytes, string} which specifies the type of object `$content` is returned as.
-Defaults to stream.
+* `$mode` is an optional choice of `stream`, `bytes`, or `string` which specifies the type of object `$content` is returned as.
+Defaults to `stream`.
+* `$minify?` is an optional boolean indicating whether the returned [JSON] content should be minified by removing extraneous white space.
+Defaults to `false`, and hence the returned content is pretty- printed by default.

 #### Outputs: